Last Updated on February 9, 2023

 Why does my pet fish get excited when I come home?

 Your betta fish gets excited because it knows that you are going to give it food and that you will interact with it.
-That is a happy betta!

-Are bettas really happy in those tiny bowls?
+Are bettas happy in those tiny bowls?

-They are placed in those tiny bowls just for display in the fish shop but need to be transferred to a larger tank.
+They are placed in those tiny bowls for display in the fish shop but need to be transferred to a larger tank.